Austin, Chicago: Media

 Austin is served by three free weekly newspapers.
 The West Suburban Journal, founded in 2004, published by black-owned press Trottie Publishing Group, based in the West Cook County suburb of Westchester.
-L. Nicole Trottie, founder and publisher of West Suburban Journal, is the first black woman in Illinois' 190 year history to found an accredited weekly newspaper.
-Trottie is also the first African American woman ever elected to serve on the Illinois Press Association's Executive Board of Directors in its 150-year newspaper-rich history.
+L. Nicole Trottie, founder and publisher of West Suburban Journal, is the first black woman in Illinois' 190-year history to found an accredited weekly newspaper.
+Trottie is also the first African-American woman ever elected to serve on the Illinois Press Association's executive board of directors in its 150-year newspaper-rich history.
 The Austin Voice has been published in Austin since 1988.
 The Austin Weekly News, founded in 2005, is published by The Wednesday Journal, a publisher of free weekly newspapers based in Oak Park, Illinois.
-Both papers are published on Wednesdays and distributed in stores, office buildings and recreational venues throughout the community.
+Both papers are published on Wednesdays and distributed in stores, office buildings, and recreational venues throughout the community.
 Austin is also served by Austin Talks, an online publication maintained by journalism students at Chicago's Columbia College and underwritten in part by the Chicago Community Trust.

+Healthcare

+St. Anne's Hospital, located in the Austin community area, had a capacity for 437 patients.
+Its property had seven buildings on 9.2 acre of land.
+In August 1988 the Chicago Tribune reported that it was "expected" to end operations.
+In September of that year, it closed.
+In 1997, it was announced to become apartments for elderly people who are financially disadvantaged.

+The Westside Health Authority serves residents for community health, job services, counseling and outreach.
+The WHA funded the construction of the Austin Wellness Center, which provides affordable health care for the community.

 Politics

 Austin is a stronghold for the Democratic Party.
-In the 2016 presidential election, Austin cast 37,492 votes for Hillary Clinton and cast 1,280 votes for Donald Trump.
-Despite this landslide victory, it was Clinton's 23rd largest margin of victory by percentage points in the 76 community areas she won.
+In the 2016 presidential election, Austin cast 37,492 votes for Hillary Clinton and 1,280 votes for Donald Trump.
+Despite this landslide victory, it was Clinton's 23rd-largest margin of victory by percentage points in the 76 community areas she won.
 In the 2012 presidential election, Austin cast 44,734 votes for Barack Obama and 965 votes for Mitt Romney.
-It was Obama's 24th largest margin of victory by percentage points in the 76 community areas he won.
+It was Obama's 24th-largest margin of victory by percentage points in the 76 community areas he won.

-At the local level, Austin is located in Chicago's 28th, 29th, and 37th represented by Democrats Jason Ervin, Chris Taliaferro, and Emma Mitts respectively.
+At the local level, Austin is located in Chicago's 28th, 29th, and 37th wards represented by Democrats Jason Ervin, Chris Taliaferro, and Emma Mitts, respectively.